GlacioHack/geoutils/doc/source/raster_class.md

 ## Obtain Statistics
 The `get_stats()` method allows to extract key statistical information from a raster in a dictionary.
-Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, rmse, std, valid points and percentage valid points.
+Supported statistics are : mean, median, max, mean, sum, sum of squares, 90th percentile, nmad, rmse, std, valid points, percentage valid points, valid points all data, percentage valid points all data.
 The RMSE is only relevant when the raster represents a difference of two objects.
 Callable functions are supported as well.